 The HDR anchors are based on the HEVC Main 10 profile, which implies encodings using 4:2:0 subsampling and 10 bits per channel.
 The ICTCP colour space is used.

-The encoding is performed with HM16.12.
+The encoding is performed with HM.

 The HM must be configured in 4:2:0 with the following settings: